cloud-ca/confoo-terraform/README.md

     By default, __backend_container__ variable is set to private.
 If you would like to use a different container, be sure to change it in the __variables.tf__ file and modify the command above.

-4. Retrieve plan to deploy infrastructure
+4. View plan to deploy infrastructure

     ```
     terraform plan